 Scuba diving in the Seychelles is an opportunity for nature lovers to grow both personally and professionally.
-The internship is carefully designed to maximize your dive center and divemaster experience.
-You’ll also learn how to live in basic conditions and minimize your impact on the environment.
+The internship is carefully designed to maximise your dive centre and Divemaster experience.
+You’ll also learn how to live in basic conditions and minimise your impact on the environment.

-This project is leading data collection efforts in the Seychelles, feeding into important decisions on reef management.
-As part of earning your divemaster certification, you’ll learn about marine conservation and take part in day-to-day operations at the conservation center.
+This project is at the forefront of data collection efforts in Seychelles, feeding into important decisions on reef management.
+As part of earning your PADI Divemaster certification, you’ll learn about marine conservation and take part in day-to-day operations at a conservation centre.

-In both of these locations, you’ll be keeping a close eye on the health of the reef, you will lend a hand with beach clean ups and educational awareness projects in the local community.
-These components of the internship mean you will have a more holistic understanding of the ocean environment.
+In both of these locations, you’ll be keeping a close eye on the health of coral reefs while lending a hand with beach clean ups and educational awareness projects in the local community.

-GVI’s PADI Divemaster Internship in Fiji combines comprehensive dive training with in-depth education on tropical coral reefs and fish species.
-You’ll be diving in the glassy waters around the Lomaiviti Island Group – a string of 20 volcanic islands ringed with white sand.
+You’ll be diving in the glassy waters around the Lomaiviti island group – a string of 20 volcanic islands ringed with white sand.
 Whether in or out of the ocean, you’ll be surrounded by natural beauty.

-Over the course of 12 weeks you’ll gain intimate knowledge of Fiji scuba diving and marine ecosystems.
-You’ll then put your diving skills to good use as you help to compile research.
+Over the course of 12 weeks, you’ll gain intimate knowledge about Fiji scuba diving and marine ecosystems.
+You’ll then have the chance to put your diving skills to good use as you assist in gathering and compiling marine research.

-Once you have completed this part of the dive instructor internship, you’ll move on to a 12-week work placement.
-Working at a local dive center you’ll learn more about daily operations and guiding other divers through the underwater world.
+Once you’ve completed this part of the dive instructor internship, you’ll move on to a 12-week work placement.
+Working at a local dive centre, you’ll learn more about daily operations and guide other divers through the underwater world.

-This 24-week dive internship will give you all the experience you need to become a pro diver.
-You’ll prep the dive boat, visit research dive sites and carry out underwater surveys.
+This 24–48 week dive internship will give you all the experience you need to become a PADI pro diver.
+You’ll visit research dive sites and carry out underwater surveys.

 And, you can enjoy the colourful coral reefs all the more knowing you’re adding to their preservation.
 This project plays an active role in monitoring and managing the health of the Mesoamerican Barrier Reef System.
 Participants have assisted in building a significant database on the reefs in the area.